How 5 Siblings in Russia Wound up in Grand Island:

 He told Andrew that he should try to get out of Russia before the trouble started.

 When Andrew got out of the army, he went back home to Frank, and then left Russia as soon as he could.
 He and his wife traveled by train to Germany.
 From Germany, they came by ship to America, and by train to Grand Island, where one sister and one brother already resided.

 After living in Grand Island for some time, Andrew moved to a farm near Giltner.
 When he retired, he moved to Hastings.
 Andrew and several other Leonhardt kin are buried in the Grand Island City Cemetery.
 (Andrew passed away on Jan.
 10, 1966.)

 Anna (Leonhardt) came to America with her husband Conrad Hoffman

-They lived in Grand Island for a time, then moved to the western
+They lived in Grand Island for a time, then moved to the western part of

 Nebraska, settling in Gering.

 Jacob Leonhardt was the last of the siblings to leave Russia.
 Jacob was nearing the age when he would be drafted to serve in the Russian army.
 His family in America knew from Andrew's experience what Russian army life was like and wanted to spare him the experience.
 They borrowed money to pay for tickets so that Jacob and his wife Kate could come to America.

 The only way that Jacob could leave Russia was by getting a work pass to go to Germany.
 Once he obtained the necessary work pass, he and his wife traveled to Germany by train.